 What is vitamin D?

-Vitamin D is a fat-soluble vitamin that is naturally present in very few foods and usually available as a dietary supplement.
-Our body can produce vitamin D when UV rays trigger its synthesis in the skin.
-All of vitamin D is not active, and in order to start working it needs to be processed by our liver and our kidneys.
-At the end of that process we have an active form of vitamin D, called calcitriol .
+Vitamin D is naturally present in very few foods and usually available as a dietary supplement.
+Our body can produce vitamin D when UV rays trigger its production in the skin.
+All of vitamin D is not active, and in order to become active it needs to be processed by our liver and our kidneys.
+At the end of that process we have an active form of vitamin D, called calcitriol (1).

 Why do people lack vitamin D, and what to do about it?